By Ami Mariscal, Prosperity & Happiness Producer

 One of our goals at Lift Your Business is to get 10,000 small business owners spending at least 1 hour a week on their strategy to create their ultimate prosperity system.
 This is an awesome tool to use during that time.
 Now let me lay out what a business model canvas is and how you can use it to grow your profit and happiness.

 The business model canvas is a tool that helps you design, challenge, and improve your business model.
 It can be used alone at your computer or – even better – in a workshop with your team.
 This is a fantastic blog post expounding how to improve your strategy sessions using the business model canvas by the people who wrote the book on it, literally – pun intended 🙂

 Ash Maurya’s Lean Canvas (below) is my favorite business model canvas (besides my own) because it simplifies things in a wonderful way.

 Core Business System Canvas by Ami Mariscal

 Here is the business system canvas that I created specifically for small business owners.
 You can print the image below on an 8″x11.5″ sheet of paper – regular letter paper – and use sticky notes to fill it out.

-This business system canvas has numbers to show you which order to fill out the boxes to make it the easiest on your brain:
+Below, the numbers show you which order to fill out the boxes to make it the easiest on your brain to complete.

 The Purpose of Your Business